lanrat/SpiderWho/README.md

 List can contain domain names or IP addresses.

 ### Lazy mode
-Lazy mode will increase your LPS and overall speed at the cost of accurace.
-In this mode if a whois server has a rate limit much stronger than what we expect we will fail the domain after 3 attempts.
+Lazy mode will increase your LPS and overall speed at the cost of accuracy In this mode if a whois server has a rate limit much stronger than what we expect we will fail the domain after 3 attempts.
 In normal mode we will try untill we get a result.